Is a missing tooth ruining your smile?

 Regardless of how many teeth you still have, are you looking to make your smile whole again?
 The good news is that you have some great options!
 Check out these pros and cons of dental implants vs bridges to help narrow down your choices.

 As with any dental procedure, there are a few pros and cons of dental implants.
-On the positive side, dental implants are the solution that is most like natural teeth.
+On the positive side, dental implants are the solution that is most like natural teeth, according to this dentist within Coconut Grove.
 They typically don’t have to be replaced and require no special care other than your normal brushing and flossing routine.
 You can eat hard and sticky foods just as if you had a full mouth of natural teeth.

 On top of that, the implants are mounted on a titanium post that is surgically inserted in your jaw.
 This means you don’t get the sagging facial structure that can happen if your jawbone doesn’t have the necessary support from your teeth.
 This is most often seen in folks that require a full set of dentures.
 Plus, because implants are stand-alone, there isn’t any strain being put on your other teeth as can happen with bridges that need to be anchored.